 But as Dana told me, that sustainable paper packaging isn’t cheap, or easy to find:

 “As a company, it’s often more cost effective and easier to choose less sustainable packaging options.
 If you do make the decision to use sustainable packaging that has a truly circular lifespan, it will likely cost you quite a bit more.
 It’s also up to the company to thoroughly vet all suppliers and vendors to ensure that you are indeed receiving the high quality product you are paying for.
 It’s about choosing the right packaging/materials/suppliers, not the cheapest or fastest.”

 How much more does sustainable packaging cost, exactly?

-(Deal alert: If you want to try their sustainably-packaged products, use the code tiltedmap10 for 10% off any order from Nelson Naturals!)
+(If you want to try some sustainably-packaged oral care products, use the code tiltedmap10 for 10% off any order from Nelson Naturals!)

 Is TerraCycle Greenwashing?

 If you want to test companies for blatant greenwashing (AKA, trying to look like a sustainable company when they’re really not), the first step is just looking for details.
 Ask them questions and see if they bother to respond.